-- Name Tags: How does the type of material used alter the design of a product?
-What tools are most effective when making a one off product?
-How can I draw most effectively?
+- How can I draw most effectively?
 How can renewable resource be made into worthwhile materials? - Phone Holder: What was Art Nouveau and how did it differ from the later Art Deco in origin and in styling?
 What are the advantages of CAD/CAM in manufacturing?
 Which tools are most accurate when making in softwood.
 What are the essential attributes of thermoplastic polymers which make them useful? - Homelessness: How many families are homeless in the UK?
 What are the essential requirements for a decent home?
 How much space does a bed/bath/cooker take up?
 How do I plan interior space efficiently?
 How to use coloured pencils?
-What is scale? - 1.
-Visit the Design Museum in London and the Royal College of Art Summer Show which features Product Design, Architecture, Textiles and the whole range of Design special areas. - Make sure your suggestions for help are accepted, two or three heads are better than one (they can ignore it later at school but will have a choice). - 3.
+What is scale? - Architecture, Textiles and the whole range of Design special areas. - Make sure your suggestions for help are accepted, two or three heads are better than one (they can ignore it later at school but will have a choice). - 3.
 Help students with their research effort particularly by acting as a client or end user.